sonyhome/SerialMenu/README.md

 ```
 Note:
 We'll leave this extra code in setup(), so as to not bias the cost of using the SerialMenu library.
 It will be our reference.
 The intent is to write to the Serial console so this overhead (1034B code, 191B data) is unavoidable unless we rewrite the default HardwareSerial library.
+We assume the reference program consumes **2120 bytes of FLASH** and **220 bytes of SRAM** before adding any menus in it.
-The console output is:
+The reference program's console output is:
 ```
 hello world
 ```